How to Turn off Two-factor Authentication on iPhone

 Although two-factor verification brings some troubles, the final goal is to help you protect your privacy and data security.
 If you decide to turn off this verification, for your data security, we suggest using FoneTool to back up your iPhone data.

-You can free download it to backup data and discover more info.
+You can free download it to backup data and discover more information.

 That's all about how to turn off two-factor authentication on iPhone.
 Hope the passage can really help you learn more about two-factor authentication and make use of it.
 In the security of Apple ID account and data, we do not recommend that users turn off this extra security measure on iPhone.
 Of course, everyone has the right to decide whatever methods they take to protect their privacy and data.